Employee Well-being

 Working Hours Practices

-GC oversees and monitors employees' working hours in compliance with regulations, rules, and applicable laws, setting the working hours not to exceed 8 hours per day and ensuring that the total working hours do not exceed 48 hours per week, with employee health and occupational safety being the top priorities.
+GC oversees and monitors employees' working hours in compliance with regulations, rules, and applicable laws, setting the working hours to exceed do not exceed 48 hours per week, with employee health and occupational safety being the top priorities.

 Moreover, GC does not encourage overtime work, work on holidays, or overtime on holidays, except in necessary cases.
 In such cases, total overtime hours must not exceed 36 hours per week.
 The Company ensures that employees are fairly compensated for overtime work based on the actual number of hours worked, which are accurately recorded in the system.